 The school takes every possible measure to protect students from inappropriate social media by filtering material when in school.
-However, it is parents' responsibility to monitor their children's usage of internet at home.
+However, it is the parents' responsibility to monitor their children's usage of internet at home and address any conflicts that may arise among students due to poor online conduct out of school.
 It is highly recommended that Primary students do NOT have personal accounts or use social media.
 The school will not tolerate any acts of bullying that are a result of irresponsible use of the Microsoft Teams platform.
 Students are not allowed to use the Teams platform after homework completion.